kiseta/aos_demo/README.md

 - Localhost version can be installed and used as well
 - Local host URL: http://localhost:8080/
-- Local installation requires PosgreSQL database
+- Local installation requires PosgreSQL database version 10 or up
 - more details on local installation: https://advantageonlineshopping.com/#/version